 He was on the Winnipeg city council in 1906 when the Shoal Lake water supply was discussed, and he promoted Shoal Lake as a source of water for Winnipeg for years thereafter.
 In 1913 he was elected Mayor of Winnipeg on a Shoal Lake platform and he implemented the scheme.
 He was re-elected mayor in 1914.
 Deacon was always hostile to trade unions.
 At one point he advised the city’s unemployed to “hit the trail.”
 He opposed any limitations on immigration.
 In 1917 he employed a private-detective agency to supply strikebreakers from Montreal, as well as an anti-picketing injunction and a suit for damages against one of the striking unions.
 His tactics as employer contributed to the Winnipeg General Strike.
 In November of 1919, after the strike he introduced a “Work’s Council” system of employee advisory boards into his shop to forestall unionization.
 Deacon was often employed by labour as the classic example of the anti-union strikebreaking Winnipeg employer.

-In 1894, he married Lily Dingman (1871-1945) of Belleville, Ontario, with whom he had four children: Lester Jerome Deacon (1895-1917), Edith Deacon, Alfred Ernest Deacon, and Ronald Deacon (b 1907).
+In 1894, he married Lily Dingman (1871-1945) of Belleville, Ontario, with whom he had four children: Lester Jerome Deacon (1895-1917), Edith Deacon, Alfred Ernest Deacon, and Ronald Deacon (1907-?).
 Mrs. Deacon was born in Prince Edward County, Ontario, was educated at Pictou High School and Albert College, Belleville, Ontario and served as President of the Local Council of Women, President of the Mothers’ Association, a member of the Mothers’ Allowances Commission from its inception, and a member of the Social Service Council.
-Deacon was a member of the Masons, the Manitoba Club, and the Southwood Golf Club.
-He served as President of the Canadian Club of Winnipeg from 1914 to 1915, Mayor of Winnipeg Beach (1914), and a member of the Good Roads Board of Manitoba, Executive Council Canadian Manufacturers’ Association, and Vice-President of the Employers’ Association of Manitoba.
+Deacon was a member of the Masons, Manitoba Club, and Southwood Golf Club.
+He served as President of the Canadian Club of Winnipeg (1914-1915), Mayor of Winnipeg Beach (1914), and a member of the Good Roads Board of Manitoba, Executive Council Canadian Manufacturers’ Association, and Vice-President of the Employers’ Association of Manitoba.